 Different booths lined the area, many expressing political points of view, most of which were negative.
 Some booths had students giving away flowers or exchanging hand-made articles.
 One booth was equipped with a tape recorder and microphones; thus a steady stream of music filled the quadrangle.
 The major attraction was the section where sandwiches, consisting of Italian bread and cheese, and oranges were given away free.
-According to most students, the at-mosphere created was one of sharing, togetherness, and concern for the major issues before our society.
+According to most students, the atmosphere created was one of sharing, togetherness, and concern for the major issues before our society.
 The day proceeded peacefully, which was its greatest advantage.
-Everyone seemed willing to cooperate with one another, without ever asking individual viewpoints on the topics presented.
-Following in the tradition of May Day, all the songs and speeches were dedicated to the working class.
-One song especially was enjoyed by all; it was about a man the singer referred to as "tricky Dicky".
-Obviously this "tricky Dicky" was some important gangster.
-The high point of the day came with the parade.
-The crowd witnessed vast displays of the people's strength, starting with a huge Mack truck bearing a giant Bic pen.
-It was noted by an expert in the field that the pen could cover all of N.Y.C. with ink, including parts of N.J., Long Island, and Westchester.
-Next was an enlarged edition of Webster's new unabridged dictionary, followed by a card catalog and many other such shows of strength.
-The parade ended with a speech by some president, who was giving out copies of a book entitled "Something for Everybody Is Too Much".
-It was said that the author got stuck with some 10,000 copies.
-It appeared that he had a hard time giving them away until he started hitting people over the head with his shoe when they refused one.
+Everyone seemed willing to cooperate with one another.
+Mary DeRosa speaking for women's rights Ken Herzog, Colin Martindale, and Peter without ever asking individual viewpoints Following in the tradition of May Day, all SICC at the Harvard National Model UN. the songs and speeches were dedicated to The six students who represented Iceland the working class.
+One song especially was were challenged by the delegation from the enjoyed by all; it was about a man the United Kingdom to settle their dispute over singer referred to as "tricky Dicky". the fifty-mile fishing limit.
+Iceland had Obviously this "tricky Dicky" was some The high point of the day came with the parade.
+The crowd witnessed vast displays of the people's strength, starting with a huge of the UN which would last four days. and the UK were presented to the judges on Mack truck bearing a giant Bic pen.
+It was Indeed, numerous decisions would result the International Court of Justice, and after noted by an expert in the field that the pen from the intense bargaining which all the five roll-call votes, Iceland had the could cover all of N.Y.C. with ink, including parts of N.J., Long Island, and Westchester.
+Next was an enlarged edition of Webster's strength The parade ended with a speech by some president, who was giving out copies of a book entitled "Something for Everybody Is